alice-i-cecile/understanding-bevy/src/ecs/systems-queries.md

   If you carefully avoid doing so unnecessarily, you can prevent your component from being marked as mutated unless you actually change its value.
 - `Changed<T>`:Only include entities that meet the criteria for either `Added<T>` or `Mutated<T>` during this tick.
 This is usually what you want, rather than `Added` or `Mutated`.

-Be careful when using `Added`, `Mutated` or `Changed`: [right now](https://github.com/bevyengine/bevy/issues/68#issuecomment-751311732), they only detect changes made by systems that ran earlier in the tick; you'll want to put them in later stages.
+Be careful when using `Added`, `Mutated` or `Changed`: [right now](https://github.com/bevyengine/bevy/issues/68#issuecomment-751311732), they only detect changes made by systems that ran before them in the same tick.

 Here's an example of how you might use a few different filters.
 Like with `WorldQuery`, you can combine these types to create more complex filters: